 Healthy Paws Fruit Cookie Treats 500g Bucket: full of fruity goodness.

 These fruity snacks by Healthy Paws are packed full of vitamins and are rich in potassium.
 They are gluten-free with no added sugar, salt or preservatives.
 With added sunflower oil and cinnamon these yummy cookies will please even the pickiest of pooches.

-Some of these treats may seem a bit more expensive than the ones you find in bargain stores and supermarkets but the fact you are feeding Fido healthy snacks which will not cause him to become overweight, result in stomach upsets or allergies or in the worse scenario contain dangerous toxins and chemicals, will ultimately benefit your wallet with reduced vet bills.
+Some of these organic supplements may seem a bit more expensive than the ones you find in bargain stores and supermarkets but the fact you are feeding Fido healthy snacks which will not cause him to become overweight, result in stomach upsets or allergies or in the worse scenario contain dangerous toxins and chemicals, will ultimately benefit your wallet with reduced vet bills.